 Marcia and John eventually married, and had plans to move to California.
 Immediately prior to moving they came to stay at the Glenrose house.
 That night they got into a big fight, which I could hear from the bedroom that I shared with my brother in the basement.
 My father got involved.
 He had never approved of John, who stormed off that very night.
 The marriage was annulled, and Marcia moved to California while John moved to New York.
 I was disappointed in this turn of events.
 I liked John.
 He had been a source of inspiration and material benefits.
 He took me out to lunch where I had my very first slice of pizza, at a place called Gino's on Sprague.
 I inherited his old American Artist and CA (Communication Arts) magazines.
 On visits to his apartment, on the north side of Spokane, I would bury myself in his book collection, which included a large volume on Salvador Dali.
 He had secured me a used easel and drafting table, my very first.
 Through him I met other older artists, including Don Ealy, who had married one of Marcia's best friends.
 Don remained a lifelong friend, and my only remaining connection to Spirit Lake during my adult life.

 Up until now I had regarded combing my hair as a completely unnecessary waste of time.
 I showed up at school with my ratty hairdo, which my mother occasionally trimmed.
 A sixth grade teacher named Ms. Geist told me that if I would start combing my hair, she would take me for an audition for a Civic Theater play that she had a part in.
 I agreed, and got the part.
 The play was "The Desperate Hours," about a group of escaped criminals that holed up in a middle class family's home.
 I played Ralphie.
-Ms. Geist played my older sister.
+Ms. Geist played my mother.
+Margaret (Roseanna) Boyd played my older teenage sister.
+Later I became friends with Roseanna, when I was teaching at Fort Wright College.
+Neither of us realized until we were both in our 70s that we had been in a play together as youngsters.
 My big line was "Mister, you stink!"
 I memorized my own and everybody else's lines, and cringed when anyone forgot theirs and ad libbed.
 Walt Hefner, the man who played my father, was the owner of the Starlight Drive-in.
 He was also the owner of the local skin-flick venues, the El Rey and the Ritz theaters.
 A few years later Bruce and I would go see Mr. Peek-a-boo's Playmates and other fare at these grindhouses, using fake military ID from Fairchild Air Force base.
 During the last performance of "The Desperate Hours", in the final scene where the leader of the gang goes storming out of the house to meet a hail of bullets, he ripped the door, which was just canvas stretched over a wooden frame, off its hinges and sent it sailing out into the audience.
 It lent new meaning to the old troupers' phrase "bringing the house down."